Best Funeral Attire for Women: Respectful Guide 2026

 Can I wear pants to a funeral?

 Absolutely.
 Dark dress pants or a pantsuit are completely appropriate for women at a funeral.
-In fact, pantsuits are one of the most versatile and comfortable options, especially if there's a graveside service where you'll be standing on uneven terrain.
+Pantsuits are one of the most versatile options, especially for graveside services where you'll be standing on uneven terrain.

 Is it okay to wear navy instead of black?